rdemolgen/SavvySuite/README.md

 + -cutoff <noise cutoff> - This is the noise threshold above which a chunk of the genome will be excluded from analysis.
 The default of 0.25 is probably best in most situations.
 + -g - Switches on the generation of graphs for all samples that have a detected CNV.
 The generated graphs will be placed in the same directory as the *.coverageBinner file.
 + -a - The same as ```-g```, but produces a graph for every sample.
++ -cytoBands <file> - The location of a cytoBands file for the genome reference, for example downloadable from http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/cytoBand.txt.gz - this will be plotted in the graph behind the data.
 + -mosaic - Switches the software into mosaic mode.
 Normally, the state probability calculations assume that the relative dosage is either <=0.5, 1, or >=1.5.
 Dosage levels must cross the mid-point between 1 and 0.5 or 1.5 before they become evidence of a CNV.
 This increases sensitivity and specificity at the cost of being able to detect mosaic CNVs.
 With this switch, mosaics can be detected.
 The size parameter will need to be increased, and small CNVs will not be detected as effectively.

 The output cnv_list.csv contains a tab-separated list of detected CNVs.
 The columns in the output are: